InvirganceDocumentation/convirgance-docs/docs/file-formats.md

 ### Best Practices

 - Ensure you're following the specifications of the file, created by [IETF](https://www.ietf.org/).
-- Ensure robust error handling to deal with malformed files.
+- Robust error handling to deal with malformed files.
 - Optimize performance for large files by using streaming approaches where applicable.

 ## Further Reading